laureng97/Crowdfunding_ETL/README.md

 # Contributions
 This project was a collaborative effort of the following individuals: Andrew Pohle, Bryan Thomas, Caitlin McMahill, Jessica Maranto, and Lauren Graves.
-The code files labeled "" were written as a collaboration amongst this group.
+The code files labeled "ETL_Mini_Project_LGraves_APohle_BThomas_CMcMahill_JMaranto.ipynb" were written as a collaboration amongst this group.